kvutien/Tutorial-ipfs-dapp/TUTO-1.md

 [Part 2](./TUTO-2.md) and [Part 3](./TUTO-3.md) guide you to have a frontend executing locally.

-[Part 4](./TUTO-4.md) covers the public deployment on a hosting service, using the free tier.
+[Part 4](./TUTO-4.md) covers the public deployment on a hosting service, using the free tier of this commercial service.

 ![Building blocks](./images/2-BuildingBlocks.png)